 All observations of outfall flow and visual examinations must be conducted in a well-lit area.
+If results are abnormal, documentation must be included to state the problem and the solution.
 Documented results must be retained.
 Results of the examination shall be reviewed by the PPT during the Comprehensive Site Compliance Evaluation.
 The PPT must investigate and identify probable sources of any observed storm water contamination.
 The SWPPP shall be modified as necessary to address the conclusions of the PPT.